This is your comprehensive guide to understanding productivity in a manufacturing context.

 Choose the right person for the job, and ensure they have proper training and development.
 Along with extrinsic motivators like wages, staff also need a positive working environment that boosts engagement.

 Many small businesses fail from poor management.
-Good managers make best use of the available resources to get maximum output at the lowest cost, use modern processes and techniques of production, develop good relationships with employees and more.
+Good managers make best use of the available resources to get maximum output at the lowest cost, use modern processes and techniques of production, and develop good relationships with employees.
 Efficient management is among the most significant factors in increasing productivity.

 If the business’ finances are properly managed, productivity will increase.
 This involves control over fixed and working capital, undergoing financial planning, controlling expenditure and ensuring the business gets proper return on investment.

-Depending on where manufacturing happens, businesses need to take into account geopolitical issues, infrastructure facilities, how close they are to raw materials and their customers, availability of skilled labour and more.
+Depending on where manufacturing happens, businesses need to take into account geopolitical issues, infrastructure facilities, how close they are to raw materials and their customers, and the availability of skilled labour.